xiaoxixiaxx/FinalEssay/README.md

 * Embedded linking

 ### D. the audience
 The intended audience would be citizen.
 They can learn which road sections are dangerous.
-In addition, groups concerned about how covid-19 affects people’s lives will also be interested in this project.
-The dashboard would be used by Traffic Administration, Urban Planning Bureau, Government department, NHTSA as well.
+Groups concerned about how covid-19 affects people’s lives would be also interested in this project.
+In addition, the dashboard would be used by Traffic Administration, Urban Planning Bureau, Government department, NHTSA as well.
 The visualized digital geography and data in the project may become a reference for their social survey.
 And the visualized information of the project may also be helpful to related institutions, laboratories, or companies engaged in autonomous driving technology research.

 ### E. the authors
 This project was jointly completed by Jin Ning Huang and Xiaoxi Xia.